papercodeforreview/codeforICMR2025/README.md

-# Less is More: Robust Caries RGB Images Learning with Core Data Selection
+# Core Inter-Category Contrastive Learning for Enhancing Robustness of Caries Classification

-This is the code for *Less is More: Robust Caries RGB Images Learning with Core Data Selection* submitted to ICASSP 2025.
+This is the code for *Core Inter-Category Contrastive Learning for Enhancing Robustness of Caries Classification* submitted to ICME 2025.

 ## Core Data Selection